fredrik-johansson/ICMS2016/README.md

 ## Submission Guidelines

 If you would like to give a talk at ICMS, you need to submit first a short abstract and then later an extended abstract.
-See the guideline for the details.
+See the guideline (http://icms2016.zib.de/call-for-submission.html) for the details.

-After the meeting, the submission guideline for a journal special issue will be communicated to you by the session organizers.
+This session is now closed for new submissions.

 ## Talks/Abstracts